 5.2.a.
 Scope of the complete standard: This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services.
 The MAC is structured to support the WirelessMAN-SC, WirelessMAN-OFDM, and WirelessMAN-OFDMA PHY specifications, each suited to a particular operational environment.

 5.2.b.
-Scope of the project: The project will amend Clause 12 of IEEE Std 802.16, adding a new WirelessMAN-OFDMA TDD system profile, and if necessary, minor consequential amendments to other clauses.
-This system profile will specify operation in exclusively-licensed spectrum with channel sizes up to 1.25 MHz, including 1 MHz explicitly.
+Scope of the project: This project specifies WirelessMAN-OFDMA TDD operation in exclusively-licensed spectrum with channel bandwidth from 100 kHz up to 1.25 MHz, including 1 MHz explicitly.
+The project amends Clause 12 of IEEE Std 802.16, adding a new system profile and amending other clauses as required to support the narrower channel widths.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: The amendment facilitates the development of innovative, cost-effective, and interoperable multivendor products for private licensed wireless access systems for mission critical networks.
-Applications include smart grids supporting generation, transmission, and distribution; field area networks; electric and gas utilities; smart fields and smart pipes for oil, gas and hazardous materials transport: intelligent transportation for rail and highway systems; and federal, state and local uses for homeland security and environmental and seismic monitoring.
+5.4 Purpose: The amendment facilitates the development of innovative, cost-effective, and interoperable multivendor products for private1 licensed wireless access systems for mission critical networks.
+Applications include smart grids supporting generation, transmission, and distribution; field area networks; electric and gas utilities; smart fields and smart pipes for oil, gas and hazardous materials transport; intelligent transportation for rail and highway systems; and federal, state and local uses for homeland security and environmental and seismic monitoring.

 5.5 Need for the Project: Mission critical entities have a strong preference for private, licensed networks in VHF/UHF frequencies for their data communications needs.